 Even though power lines are normally visible, people are less aware of them when they are busy at work, especially at night, so accidents do happen.
 Where equipment or machinery is used near overhead power lines the risks must be considered and controlled.

 Find out the heights and locations of overhead power lines crossing land you farm and mark these on a map.

 Do not store materials, stack bales or store crops underneath overhead power lines.

-When purchasing new machinery, make sure you are aware of its maximum height and ensure that there is sufficient clearance to pass safely beneath overhead power lines on your land.
+When buying new machinery, make sure you are aware of its maximum height and make sure that there is enough clearance to pass safely beneath overhead power lines on your land.